15 Tips To Make Pumping Suck Less - Baby Chick

 Shop Elvie Pump Here Shop Spectra S1 Pump Here

-Even if you have a pumping bra, most pumps that are standard with insurance require that you are plugged into a wall for power.
-There are many portable pump options of all sizes.
+Even if you have a pumping bra, most standard pumps that come with insurance require you to be plugged into a wall for power.
+There are many portable pump options available in various sizes.
 My favorite is the Elvie, two separate pumps that tuck inside your bra.
 Thanks to this pump, I have pumped discreetly at my desk at work, among other places.
 If you can swing an insurance upgrade or purchase a second pump, I recommend one with a portable option.
 Some alternatives are the Spectra S1, Spectra S9, or the Willow.

 9. Massage Your Breasts

 I find it helpful to massage my breasts with my hands while pumping.
-It can increase the fat content in your milk and help you pump and empty your breasts more efficiently—signaling your body to make more milk.
-A great video from Stanford (here) will give you more information on how to massage your breasts while pumping effectively.
+It can increase the fat content in your milk and help you pump and empty your breasts more efficiently, signaling your body to produce more milk.
+A great video from Stanford will give you more information on how to massage your breasts while pumping effectively.

 10. Avoid Clogs